 - a.
-Yes- there are 4 courtesy runner rules! - 1.
+Yes- there are 3 courtesy runner rules! - 1.
 COED: One male and one female courtesy runner may be used each inning. - 2.
 Players 50 years of age and older are also entitled to a courtesy runner once per inning if they choose. - 3.
-A courtesy runner for any age may be used for any runner once per inning. - 4.
+A courtesy runner for any age may be used for any runner once per inning. - b.
 NEW FOR 2025: Any eligible player may be a courtesy runner once per inning for any player other than the pitcher.
-This player or any other eligible player may also courtesy run for the pitcher whenever the pitcher is on base.
-(The pitcher can have unlimited courtesy runners!) - b.
+This player or any other eligible player may also courtesy run for the pitcher whenever the pitcher is on base. - c.
 A courtesy runner can only run once per inning.
-Should the same runner enter the game to run a second time in the inning for anyone other than the pitcher, the official shall call them OUT. - c.
-A batter who comes to bat a second time in the same inning and reaches base safely, may not have an additional courtesy runner (except the pitcher).
-He/she must run for themselves. - d.
+Should the same runner enter the game to run a second time in the inning for anyone other than the pitcher, the official shall call them OUT. - d.
+A batter who comes to bat a second time in the same inning and reaches base safely, may not have an additional courtesy runner.
+He/she must run for themselves. - e.
 A courtesy runner whose turn at bat comes while on base will be OUT.
 The courtesy runner will be removed from the base and come to bat.
 A second courtesy runner cannot be substituted at this time.
 A courtesy runner may not run for an existing courtesy runner except for an injury or health concern.